CM Map Locations (CMML) - Use Case - How to Work With Map Location API

 - You can use the add-on CM Send User Location.
 Learn more about how it works in this use case guide: CM Map Locations (CMML) - Use Case - How to Track User Location Trails and Routes On the Map

 - Using REST API.
-This way we will consider now in this use case.
+We will consider this method now in this use case.

 The plugin DOES NOT continuously track the user's movements in a real-time.
 It only tracks the location when the user sends the coordinates of his current position.